Research

 Metaproteomics Search

 Microbial communities drive nutrient cycling in aquatic and terrestrial ecosystems and influence the health of human, animal, and plant hosts.
 The metabolic activities of a microbial community can be inferred from the proteomes of its constituent microorganisms.
-In a typical metaproteomics experiment, total proteins are extracted from environmental samples of a microbial community and then measured by liquid chromatography-tandem mass spectrometry (LC-MS/MS) using a “shotgun” proteomics approach.
-Thousands of organisms in complex communities lead to a much smaller number of peptide and protein identifications in metaproteomics analyses of complex communities than comparable proteomics analyses of single organisms.
-In this study, we aim to develop novel database searching and filtering algorithms.
+In a typical metaproteomics experiment, total proteins are extracted from environmental samples of a microbial community and then measured by liquid chromatography-tandem mass spectrometry (LC-MS/MS) using a shotgun proteomics approach.
+Because complex microbial communities may contain thousands of organisms, metaproteomics analyses often yield far fewer peptide and protein identifications than comparable proteomics analyses of single organisms.
+In this project, we aim to develop novel database searching and filtering algorithms.

 Genome-wide Association Studies

-Taking the advantage of high-throughput single nucleotide polymorphism (SNP) genotyping technology, large genome-wide association studies (GWASs) have been considered to hold promise for unravelling complex relationships between genotype and phenotype.
-At present, traditional single-locus-based methods are insufficient to detect interactions consisting of multiple-locus, which are broadly existing in complex traits.
-In addition, statistic tests for high order epistatic interactions with more than 2 SNPs propose computational and analytical challenges because the computation increases exponentially as the cardinality of SNPs combinations gets larger.
-In this project, we design fast and powerful methods detect genome-wide multi-locus epistatic interactions across multiple cases.
+Taking advantage of high-throughput single nucleotide polymorphism (SNP) genotyping technology, large genome-wide association studies (GWAS) have shown great promise for unraveling complex relationships between genotype and phenotype.
+At present, traditional single-locus methods are often insufficient for detecting multilocus interactions, which are widespread in complex traits.
+In addition, statistical tests for high-order epistatic interactions involving more than two SNPs pose substantial computational and analytical challenges because the number of SNP combinations increases exponentially with interaction order.
+In this project, we design fast and powerful methods to detect genome-wide multilocus epistatic interactions across multiple case groups.

 Software: DCHE, DAM, MSCD.